JuliaTurkuDataScience/MicrobiomeAnalysis.jl/docs/src/index.md

 # API

-MicrobiomeAnalysis.jl offrs the following features
+MicrobiomeAnalysis.jl offers the following features

 - functions and workflows for the analysis of microbiome data
 - real time-series simulation